 Some heroes and heroines can take a huge amount of trouble and danger in their stride.
 Big Bad out to get them?
 Yesterday's news.
 Death Traps to the left and right of them?
 Snore.
 The End of the World as We Know It?
 They already know, thanks, and they're working on it.
-These characters know what a burden rests on their shoulders and don't let it get them down.
+These characters know that a burden rests on their shoulders and don't let it get them down.

-There's only one thing that can bring a seemingly invincible character to their knees: betrayal.
+There's only one thing that can bring a seemingly invincible character to their knees: Betrayal.

 Having the entire evil empire out to get them isn't a big deal as long as they have their True Companions watching their backs.
 If one of the chosen few should renege the hero will go to pieces.

 It doesn't have to be anything as dramatic as switching sides or selling out to the Big Bad.
 If one makes a few scathing comments about their leadership skills, or another holds the hero responsible for his Cynicism Catalyst, the results can be as devastating as though they'd painted a target on their pal's head and handed out sniper rifles.

 Can be played for comedy if their reaction is clearly an overreaction — surviving a cave in, an ambush, and a death trap without breaking a sweat, only to burst out into tears when his girlfriend forgets his birthday, for example.
 Generally it's anything but funny; most people can relate to having someone important let them down.
 Even if it's an overreaction it may reveal exactly how much stress the character is under.

 A second version of this trope is where the hero has already given their buddy a second chance, overlooking past (or even current) misdeeds in the interest of preserving the friendship and deciding to accept their pal just the way they are, warts and all... as long as their misdemeanors are confined to people who aren't the hero or their immediate family.
 Should that unspoken truce be broken, a massive Freak Out is only seconds away.